All About Universities

 Application Platform

-MIT’s own application portal (not Common App)
+MIT’s own UG portal (not Common App / Coalition).

 Application Fee

-MIT Postgraduate Admission Requirements
+Postgraduate Admission Requirements

 Postgraduate programs at MIT, including master’s and PhD degrees, are highly competitive and department-specific.
 Indian students must meet both institute-level and program-specific criteria.